Recognized as one of BC's Top Employers (2022):

 Here are some of the reasons why SilverChef Rentals Inc. was selected as one of BC's Top Employers (2022):

 - SilverChef Rentals helped employees stay connected over the past year with themed weekly challenges (Guess the Baby Picture, Guess the First Job, baking competitions), monthly happy hours, well-being Bingo, and holiday celebrations

-- SilverChef Rentals helps employees save for the future with matching RSP contributions and provides referral bonuses of up to $1,000 for employees who help recruit friends
+- SilverChef Rentals encourages employees to save for the future with matching RSP contributions along with a deferred profit sharing plan that is open to employees

 - SilverChef Rentals provides a health and lifestyle spending account which can be used for wide range of expenses, including fitness classes, golf green fees, ski passes, monthly parking and public transit, pet care and even tuition costs at academic institutions